Fox-ML-infrastructure/FoxML_Core/README.md

 unless the resulting benefit is directly reinvested into LGBTQ+ protection or public service.
 There are no exceptions, reinterpretations, or edge-case allowances.

+---

+## Why This License Exists

+Aurora was built through personal hardship and adversity.
+This license exists to ensure that:

+- People who were cruel, dismissive, or harmful cannot exploit this work
+- Institutions that protect marginalized people can benefit from it
+- Tools are used to uplift, not exploit
+- The communities this project aims to protect are materially supported

+**Use of this software requires good-faith respect toward the creator and the communities it aims to protect.**

+This project was built by someone who faced discrimination and hostility in technical spaces.
+This license exists so that people who reproduce that harm cannot exploit my work.

+If you were part of creating that harm, you don't get to stand on my shoulders.

+---

-Disclaimer: I’m still learning this domain, so this may not be perfect.
+Disclaimer: I'm still learning this domain, so this may not be perfect.
 Please review and audit before any production use.

 ## Licensing Summary